Frequently Asked Questions

 Most imaging modalities can be learned on the job.
-However, in the last few years the American Registry of Radiologic Technologists (ARRT) has adopted certification exams for all of these modalities.
-Now, a technician can become certified in each modality.
+However, the American Registry of Radiologic Technologists (ARRT) has adopted certification exams for all of these modalities.
+Now, a technologist can become certified in each modality.
+It is recommended by the ISU faculty to attend a school that specializes in teaching these modalities.
 A specialized modality can take 1 semester to 18 months.
-ISU offers MRI, CT, and mammography as a postgraduate study for students.
+ISU offers MRI, CT, mammography, bone densitometry, and interventional radiology as postgraduate studies for students.
+In summer 2019 ISU began to offer a certificate in Diagnostic Medical Sonography (ultrasound).
 Boise State University offers a 1 year program in Ultrasound (US), MRI, and CT.
 The next closest place is Weber State University in Ogden, Utah.
 It offers outreach programs in all of the specialty areas that are listed above.

 You can specialize in all three.
 If you are registered in CT, MRI, and US you would be highly sought after.
 This type of individual is needed especially in rural setting where resources are scarce.
 I would start by picking one and then working on the next.
 Many Rad Techs find something that they enjoy doing and eventually find a job doing just that modality.

 Yes, continuing education is a requirement of this profession.
 Once the radiographer has successfully completed the registry exam he/she will need to show evidence of continuing education following the first registration renewal.
 Successful completion of the registry exam administered by the ARRT is adequate to fulfill CE requirements and is good through the first registration renewal.
 The biennium period begins the first day of the birth month and ends 25 months thereafter.
 Twenty-four credits are needed during each 24 month biennium.
-A minimum of 12 credits must be Category 'A' and must be approved by a recognized education provider.
-Twelve credits may be Category 'B' meaning that they do not need to be approved by a recognized education provider.
 It is the technologist's responsibility to obtain these credits.
 There are several avenues available that will help you with this process.
 The state and regional society often hold meetings that help technologist receive the credits they need.
 Many employers provide this opportunity also.
 Some employers provide radiographers with financing to help pay for education opportunities.
 Another avenue to obtain CE credit is the journal 'Radiologic Technology' published by the American Society of Radiologic Technologists (ASRT).
 This directed reading has a test that can be taken for CE credit.

 Most x-ray equipment is now computerized and requires people that are computer literate.
-I have worked with CAT Scan equipment that could be programed to speak the language of your patient.
+There is CT Scan equipment that can be programmed to speak the language of the patient.
 Breathing instructions were delivered in a voice that the patient recognizes and is familiar with.

-The trend now is a movement towards a 'filmless' department.
-Computed Radiography (CR) and Direct Radiology (DR) is the future.
+Computed Radiography (CR) and Direct Radiology (DR) are the most common x-ray imaging technologies today.
+The old method of x-ray film is only used in small, rural offices.
 Idaho State University is one of a few institutions that offers both computed radiography and direct radiography in the program.
 ISU has state of the art facilities for training purposes.

 The program at Idaho State University is an undergraduate degree program in Radiologic Technology.
-A Radiographer specializes in performing x-ray exams and assisting the Radiologist in the more complicated procedures.
+A Radiographer specializes in performing x-ray exams, acquiring diagnostic images, and assisting the Radiologist in the more complicated procedures.
+The Radiologist is someone who has attended medical school and has then specialized in interpreting radiographs and other diagnostic images.
 A radiographer can be trained to work in several imaging modalities in the field.
 When graduating from the program at Idaho State University the student will be eligible to sit for the National Registry exam administered by the American Registry of Radiologic Technologists (ARRT).
 Upon completion, the title of the individual will be a Registered Radiologic Technologist.
 The ARRT also includes certification exams for other modalities.
 These include: CT Scan, MRI, Ultrasound, Nuclear Medicine, Mammography, and Angiography.
 Certification in these modalities can be obtained by advanced educational pursuits or on the job training.
 ISU provides a gateway for ARRT Registered Technologist to become certified in CT, MRI, Mammography, Cardiovascular Imaging, and DXA.
 These can be obtained by post baccalaureate studies.

 Jobs are available in numerous places including hospitals, clinics, physician offices, health departments, and at the INL (Idaho National Laboratory).
 This means that you can go just about anyplace for employment.
 Jobs are available in all 50 states and internationally.
 According to the Bureau of Labor Statistics Employment of radiologic technologists is expected to increase by about 12 percent from now to 2026, faster than the average for all occupations.

 Currently there is a demand for Radiographers nationally.
 Employment is projected to grow faster than average; those with knowledge of more than one diagnostic imaging procedure will have the best employment opportunities.
-Though we can never predict the future, the need for qualified Radiographers is escalating but has been more difficult locally to obtain employment.
+Though we can never predict the future, the need for qualified Radiographers is escalating.
 According to the U.S. bureau of Labor Statistics, the nation will need more Radiologic Technologists in the next few years.
 With the American population growing older on the average, it is expected that the need for medical care will continue to expand.
 As long as medical care is required, the professional services of the radiographer will be in demand.

 This link shows the job placement rate of our graduates for the last few years.